 Some of my favorite gluten-free granola brands include: Lark Ellen Granola, Paleonola, and Purely Elizabeth.

-bowl of granola served with a sliced banana and nut butter
+bowl of granola served with a sliced banana and nut butter.

 3. Crackers

-Next up for a healthy, savory gluten-free snack are crackers.
 Many brands these days come in pouches which can be thrown into a bag or backpack.
 Crackers are a nice crunchy snack and can be paired with nut butter or cheese (unless you’re dairy-free).

 Some favorite brands include Mary’s Gone Crackers, Flackers, and Simple Mills.